jmccauli/Web-Developer-Interview/README.md

 1. Name a key difference between jQuery 1 and jQuery 2.
 2. What is the difference between $.each and $('selector').each()?
+3. When iterating over a JQuery object with $(obj).each(), what does THIS equal? current element

 ### CSS